Get answers to all the questions you ever had about catnip, ranging from Is it Safe? to Where Can I Buy It?

 11. Should I Give Catnip to My Cat?

 Certainly.
 Approximately 80% of cats will be happier than they have ever been!
 A sealed catnip toy is a great way to start.
-An entry level Top Grade Catnip Toy will cost only a few Pounds/Dollars.
+An entry level Top Grade Catnip Toy will cost only a few Pounds.

 12. How Long Does the Effect Of Catnip Last?